Manage your ZDM Proxy instances

 Other, rarely changed variables:

-• Origin username/password, in vars/zdm_proxy_cluster_config.yml)
+• Origin username/password in vars/zdm_proxy_cluster_config.yml

-• Target username/password, in vars/zdm_proxy_cluster_config.yml)
+• Target username/password in vars/zdm_proxy_cluster_config.yml

-• Advanced configuration variables, located in vars/zdm_proxy_advanced_config.yml:
+• Advanced configuration variables in vars/zdm_proxy_advanced_config.yml:

 • zdm_proxy_max_clients_connections:

-• Maximum number of client connections that the ZDM Proxy should accept.
+• Maximum number of client connections that ZDM Proxy should accept.
 Each client connection results in additional cluster connections and causes the allocation of several in-memory structures, so this variable can be tweaked to cap the total number on each instance.
 A high number of client connections per proxy instance may cause some performance degradation, especially at high throughput.

 • Defaults to 1000.